thesoul214/typescript-cheatsheet/README.md

   }
 ```

-3. Lastly, define a `initialState` variable if needed, and a `useReducer` hook inside the React component, then it's good to go.
+3. Lastly, define a `initialState` variable if needed, and a `useReducer` hook inside the React component, then it"s good to go.
 The `useReducer` declaration will almost always look like this:

 ```tsx
   const [state, dispatch] = React.useReducer<React.Reducer<IState, IReducerAction>>(reducer, initialState)
 ```

-Let's apply these steps to our example.
-Let's begin by typing the necessary `interface` structures for the following variables, and the reducer `enum` for the action types:
+Let"s apply these steps to our example.
+Let"s begin by typing the necessary `interface` structures for the following variables, and the reducer `enum` for the action types:

 ```tsx
   /**